re2zero/dde-calendar/calendar-client/assets/dde-calendar/calendar/en_US/calendar.md

       - When all day is checked:
          - You can only select dates as starts and ends and cannot set hours and minutes.
-         - Remind me: Never, On start day (9:00 AM), 1 day before (the default setting), 2 days before and 1 week before
+         - Remind Me: Never, On start day (9:00 AM), 1 day before (the default setting), 2 days before and 1 week before

       - When all day is not checked:
          - You can select dates, hours and minutes as starts and ends.